valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

 - -t : indicates  the number of threads used by flye
 - -o: indicates the path for the output files

-More information about Flye and more parameter can be found [here](https://github.com/AntonBankevich/LJA/blob/main/docs/lja_manual.md)
+More information about LJA and more parameter can be found [here](https://github.com/AntonBankevich/LJA/blob/main/docs/lja_manual.md)

 ## Transcriptome assembly pipeline
 ### 1. Raw reads quality control `01_quality_control.sh`